Not-So-Swedish-Chef/Courage-Showcase/hello-world-demo/README.md

 - **MongoDB.Driver**: Enables connection to a MongoDB database for production use
 - **Google Maps .NET Client Library**: Used to track the distance between two postal codes, allowing users to filter by distance.
   - Not Show-Cased
+- **ESP with included Email API** Used to automate outgoing emails to inform families of event updates
+  - Not selected at this time
+  - Not Show-Cased
 - **Primary Language**:
   - **C# (.cs)**